anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-proposal.md

 The "Core" and "Advanced" requirements are below.
 I will put your grade (and only your grade) on Moodle.
 Because the evaluation criteria exceeds the Moodle character limit, I'll put feedback on your deliverable as a [Pull Request](https://anyaevostinar.github.io/classes/257-f23/pr-guide) on your repo.

 ### Core
-- [ ] Team contract answers all four high-level sections (Team Contract Requirements sections 1-4)
+- [ ] Team contract answers all four high-level sections (Team Contract Requirements sections 1-4: Roles, Meetings, Communication, Conflict resolution)
 - [ ] Proposal includes clear answers for sections 1-3 (Title, UN SDG, features, user stories, acceptance criteria)
 - [ ] Datasets are clearly identified and appropriate
 - [ ] Datasets are less than 100MB total